Concordium/concordium-rosetta/readme.md

   (think of Bitcoin's "coinbase" transaction).
   These operations reference the special internal "baker-" and "finalization reward" accounts with the pseudo-addresses `baking_reward_account` and `finalization_reward_account`, respectively.
+  Likewise, almost all regular transactions have a "fee" operation.

 - [Mempool](https://www.rosetta-api.org/docs/MempoolApi.html):
   Not implemented as the node doesn't expose the necessary information.